mozilla/mig/src/mig/modules/file/doc.rst

 enter the directory structure recursively until its end is reached, or until `maxdepth` is exceeded.

+While browsing a path, the module will follow symlinks if they are located within the base search path.
+For example, if the base path is set to '/sys/bus/usb/devices/' and a symlink is found pointing to '/sys/devices', the symlink will **not** be followed because it points to a location outside of the base search path.

 For each path defined in a search, all search filters will be evaluated.

 Search Filters